QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

 - `OrderJsonConverterTests`: round trip a plain `LimitOrder` and `StopMarketOrder` that carry an OCO `GroupOrderManager` — `ComboType`, `Count` and `OrderIds` survive **two** consecutive round trips (the second one catches the `DeserializeGroupOrderManager` drop combined with `DefaultValueHandling.Ignore`); old JSON without `comboType` loads as `Combo`.
 - `OrderTests` / factory: `Order.CreateOrder` attaches the manager to plain legs and the Id setter registers the leg into `OrderIds`.
-- `AlgorithmTradingTests`: `OneCancelsTheOtherOrder` returns one ticket per leg, all sharing one manager with `ComboType.OneCancelsTheOther`; validation rejects 1 leg, 4 legs, zero quantity, an unsupported order type, a reused live order (status/broker id/manager already set), and a duplicated instance; the user's passed orders stay untouched (status `None`, no ids) after submit; the group's TIF equals the passed `orderProperties` regardless of what the leg constructors carried.
+- `AlgorithmTradingTests`: `OneCancelsTheOtherOrder` returns the limit ticket first and the stop market ticket second, both sharing one manager with `ComboType.OneCancelsTheOther` and each carrying its own price; zero quantity throws; the method-level `tag` and `orderProperties` (TIF) land on both legs.
-- `BacktestingBrokerageTests` (new): leg fills -> siblings canceled in one batch; stop-before-limit tie rule; cancel one leg -> whole group canceled, closed legs untouched; TIF expiry cancels the group; group leaves the pending set only when all legs are closed; partial fill leaves siblings open.
-Test the shared steps (`TryFillLeg`, `CancelOpenSiblings`, `EmitAndRemoveIfClosed`) through these group scenarios — they are the same code paths OTO and the bracket will run, so this suite is the safety net for the next two PRs too.
+- `BacktestingBrokerageTests` (new): leg fills -> siblings canceled in one batch; stop-before-limit tie rule; cancel one leg -> whole group canceled, closed legs untouched; TIF expiry cancels the group; group leaves the pending set only when all legs are closed; a partial fill on the first-evaluated leg reduces the siblings by that quantity, does not cancel them, and does not let a second leg fill in the same pass.
+Test the shared steps (`TryFillLeg`, `ReduceOpenSiblings`, `EmitAndRemoveIfClosed`) through these group scenarios — they are the same code paths OTO and the bracket will run, so this suite is the safety net for the next two PRs too.
 - `BrokerageTransactionHandlerTests`: legs buffer until the group is complete; submit-time failure invalidates all legs; live-mode gate rejects the group when `SupportsGroupExecution(ComboType.OneCancelsTheOther)` is false and passes when true.
 - Brokerage model tests: the default model supports only `Combo`; Alpaca/IB overrides accept `OneCancelsTheOther` and enforce their constraints (Alpaca: 2 legs / same symbol / same side); `BrokerageModelPythonWrapper` forwards the gate and falls back to the default for Python models without the method.
 - Buying power tests: a cash account holding exactly the position can place the sell-TP + sell-SL pair (sibling exclusion in `CashBuyingPowerModel`); the group margin check uses the most expensive leg; `GetProjectedHoldings` counts one leg per OCO group; the shortable gate does not reject the second sell leg.